-- 16.1.
-The minimum periods of notice required to hold a general meeting of the charity are: - 16.1.1. twenty-eight clear days for an annual general meeting or a general meeting called for the passing of a special resolution; - 16.1.2. fourteen clear days for all other general meetings. - 16.2.
-A general meeting may be called by shorter notice if it is so agreed by a majority in number of members having a right to attend and vote at the meeting, being a majority who together hold not less than 90 percent of the total voting rights. - 16.3.
-The notice must specify the date time and place of the meeting and the general nature of the business to be transacted.
+12. (1) The minimum periods of notice required to hold a general meeting of the charity are:

+- (a) twenty-one clear days for an annual general meeting or a general meeting called for the passing of a special resolution; - (b) fourteen clear days for all other general meetings. - (2) A general meeting may be called by shorter notice if it is so agreed by a majority in number of members having a right to attend and vote at the meeting, being a majority who together hold not less than 90 percent of the total voting rights. - (3) The notice must specify the date time and place of the meeting and the general nature of the business to be transacted.
 If the meeting is to be an annual general meeting, the notice must say so.
-The notice must also contain a statement setting out the right of members to appoint a proxy under section 324 of the Companies Act 2006 and article 18. - 16.4.
-The notice must be given to all the members and to the directors and auditors. - 16.5.
+The notice must also contain a statement setting out the right of members to appoint a proxy under section 324 of the Companies Act 2006 and article 19. - (4) The notice must be given to all the members and to the directors and auditors. - 13.
 The proceedings at a meeting shall not be invalidated because a person who was entitled to receive notice of the meeting did not receive it because of an accidental omission by the charity.

-17. Proceedings at general meetings
+Proceedings at general meetings

-- 17.1.
-No business shall be transacted at any general meeting unless a quorum is present. - 17.2.
-A quorum is: - 17.2.1.
-50 members or 10% of the members, whichever is the lesser, present in person, by suitable electronic means or by proxy and entitled to vote on the business to be conducted at the meeting; - 17.3.
-The authorised representative of a member organisation shall be counted in the quorum.
+- 14. (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A quorum is: - (a) two members present in person or by proxy and entitled to vote upon the business to be conducted at the meeting; or - (b) one tenth of the total membership at the time the meeting shall be adjourned to such time and place as the directors shall determine.